Naivedya-Rai/code-canvas/README.md

 ## Live Demo
 ![image](https://github.com/Naivedya-Rai/code-canvas/assets/122347651/c5086e16-bf8d-4203-9068-f84cd8f16dd3)
 You can experience Code Canvas live by visiting the hosted version at [Code Canvas Live Demo](https://naivedya-rai.github.io/code-canvas/).
 Feel free to experiment, have fun, and learn about various pathfinding and sorting algorithms.
 This live demo provides a hands-on experience with the application, allowing you to explore its features and visualize the algorithms in action.

+## Overview

+This web application was built using a powerful combination of modern web development technologies:

+React: A JavaScript library for building user interfaces, React allows for the creation of dynamic, single-page web applications.
+It enables the development of reusable UI components and efficient rendering.

+Redux: Redux is a state management library that provides a predictable and centralized way to manage the application's state.
+It ensures a smooth and maintainable data flow, making it easier to handle complex data interactions.

+Material-UI: Material-UI is a popular UI framework for React, implementing Google's Material Design guidelines.
+It offers a wide range of pre-designed UI components, styles, and themes for creating a modern and consistent user interface.

 Enjoy your exploration of Code Canvas!
 If you have any questions or need further assistance, please don't hesitate to reach out.